v1ta/PubNub/README.md

  npm install
  ```

-You will have to obtain [Twitter](https://dev.twitter.com/) credentials in src/twitter.js and [PubNub](https://www.pubnub.com/) channel information in views/js/chart.js.
+You will have to obtain [Twitter](https://dev.twitter.com/) credentials in src/twitter.js and [PubNub](https://www.pubnub.com/) channel information in views/js/chart.js, app.js, and src/twitter.js.
 After supplying the pre-requisite information

 ```bash
 node app.js